TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Tools/Index.rst

 `EXT:core-upgraderv2 <https://github.com/WapplerSystems/core_upgrader>` (Composer package
 `wapplersystems/core-upgrader`, compatible up to TYPO3 v12).

-The extension allows to perform multiple TYPO3 core version upgrades in one step by offering the older upgrade wizards.
+The extension allows to perform multiple TYPO3 Core version upgrades in one step by offering the older upgrade wizards.

 Another way to perform (and test/verify) upgrades of multiple TYPO3 versions in one go is outlined